-Your grade in this course will be based on (roughly) bi-weekly homework assignments of various types, a take-home midterm, a written final project report, two paper presentations, two presentation notes, and two peer reviews of presentation notes, and in-class participation.
+Your grade in this course will be based on (roughly) bi-weekly homework assignments of various types, a take-home midterm, a written final project report, two paper presentations, two presentation notes, two peer reviews of presentation notes, and in-class participation (including weekly oral quizzes about readings).
 There is no sit-in final exam, but you will be submitting a final project report due at the final exam period.